William Crossing

 William Crossing (1847–1928) was a writer and chronicler of Dartmoor and the lives of its inhabitants.
-He lived successively at South Brent, Brentor and at Mary Tavy but died at Plymouth, Devon.
+He lived successively in South Brent, Brentor and Mary Tavy but died in Plymouth, Devon.

 Early life

 Crossing was born in Plymouth on 14 November 1847.
 Early in his youth he was fond of Dartmoor, his early associations centring on the south-west of the moor, in the neighbourhood of Sheepstor, Walkhampton, Meavy, and Yannadon.
 He acquired a taste for antiquities from his mother.
 He later went on to explore Tavistock, Coryton, Lydford, Okehampton, and the northern borders of Dartmoor, as well as South Brent, on its southern verge.

 After finishing his schooling in Plymouth, he went to the Independent College at Taunton, and then returned to finish his education at the Mannamead School (later called Plymouth College).

 His earliest literary efforts were in fiction: "thrilling romances", composed for the delectation of his schoolfellows.
 His first essay in poetry was at the age of fourteen, when a poem of his appeared in the pages of Young England, December 1861.

 In 1863 he went for a short coastal voyage to Wales, and gained a liking for the sea; in 1864 he joined a vessel bound for Canada, and had a narrow escape, nearly being crushed by an iceberg during the night.
 Returning from this voyage, he took to business pursuits in Plymouth, and then recommenced his Dartmoor explorations.